medialab/chatgpt-study/README.md

 1. Clean the Tweet metadata (dates, arrays, etc.).
 1. Clean the Tweet's text by removing the # at the start of a hashtag as well as Twitter usernames and URLs.
 1. Predict the text's NER tags using [Flair's](https://github.com/flairNLP/flair) `ner-large` tokenizer and NER models.
-1. Format in JSON and write the predicts to a file.
+1. Format in JSON and write the predictions to a file.

 The file produced by the steps above was then inserted into a MongoDB database using [this script](db/build.py).